 - DA the destination MAC address (6 octets)

 - SA the source MAC address (6 octets)

-- type the "Ethertype (value TBD)" that identifies the format of the data field (2 octets)
+- type the "Ethertype" that identifies the format of the data field (2 octets)

 - data the payload of the Ethernet frame; this could be either:

 - 1. a FATE UNI header, followed by a FATE payload

 - 2. a FATE discovery message

 - FCS the frame sequence check (4 octets)

-Any packet carrying a FATE UNI header and FATE payload shall be distinguished by the use of a new Ethertype value (TBD) placed in the type field.
-Any packet carrying a FATE discovery message shall be distinguished by the use of a second new Ethertype value (TBD) placed in the type field.
+Any packet carrying a FATE UNI header and FATE payload shall be distinguished by the use of a new Ethertype value (0x8884) placed in the type field.
+Any packet carrying a FATE discovery message shall be distinguished by the use of a second Ethertype value (0x884C) placed in the type field.
+Note that the Ethertype 0x884C is also used by the MPOA protocol, however, it is believed that there is no risk of a conflict in the dual use of this Ethertype.